mayank02raj/MITRE-ATTACK-based-Attack-Chain-Prediction/README.md

 Supports the paper:

-> **Raj, M.**, Kul, G., Bastian, N. D., Fiondella, L. *MITRE ATT&CK-based Attack Chain Prediction using Hybrid LSTM-Markov Models for Cyber Risk Assessment.* Under review at SECRYPT 2026.
+> **Raj, M.**, Kul, G., Bastian, N. D., Fiondella, L. *MITRE ATT&CK-based Attack Chain Prediction using Hybrid LSTM-Markov Models for Cyber Risk Assessment.* ACCEPTED at SECRYPT 2026.

 ## The shift from reactive to predictive